-Top pick: If you’re popping in for a light lunch, the chicken and halloumi in pita, served with tzaziki, tomatoes and onions will sort you out.
+Top picks: If you’re popping in for a light lunch, the chicken and halloumi in a pita, served with tzatziki, tomatoes and onions will sort you out.
 If you’re starving, go for the grilled calamari mains and be sure to order a side of chips.
 Divine!

-As mentioned above, this is not Meze.
-I know I said it already but it can get confusing, okay?
-Mezepoli is a meze and wine bar and is more upmarket than Meze.
-They serves up good quality Greek cuisine and, I know it sounds a bit strange but you can also have delicious sushi here.
+Mezepoli is a meze and wine bar that serves up good quality Greek cuisine and, I know it sounds a bit strange, but you can also have delicious sushi here.
 Whether you have a variety of mezes or go straight to the yiros, you can’t go wrong.

-Top pick: A couple of things: souvlaki chicken, spanakopita, taramasalata, tzaziki and, if you still have room, dolmades and deep fried haloumi.
+Top picks: A couple of things: souvlaki chicken, spanakopita, taramasalata, tzatziki and, if you still have room, dolmades and deep fried halloumi.

 Top pick: The baby chicken with a serving of roast potatoes on the side.

 If you visit the Greek Sizzler Restaurant in summer, be sure to sit outside – their open-air courtyard is wonderful!
 If you go in winter, they’ve got a fireplace inside to keep you cozy.
 It’s the perfect spot for a romantic date or a casual Sunday lunch with friends.

 Top pick: The kleftiko – served with roast potatoes and vegetables of the day.
 Talk about a hearty meal!